 One other thing to consider is that this cooler doesn’t have the 12V car adaptor like the Engel does – it only runs off the D batteries.

 Overall this is a great little live bait cooler that’ll keep your baits frisky and kicking just as long as the Engel, just bear in mind that it’s quite a bit smaller at only 8-quarts.
 For kayak fishing, it’d be absolutely perfect.

 (Frabill just recently came out with a new model of the Bait Station, which you can find here for much cheaper than the old model.
 The only real difference we can see is that the old one was Made in the USA, while the new one is made in China).

 Honorable mention: RITE-HITE Bait and Fillet Cooler and South Bend Insulated Bait Holder

 As far as performance and overall quality, the Frabill and Engel live bait coolers are definitely our top picks – if you’re willing to drop $40-$70 bucks, they’re the best ones around.

-However if you’re not looking to spend that much money, we’ve got a couple other picks that may float your boat – just don’t expect the same high-quality performance out of them that you’ll get from the other two.
+However, if you’re not looking to spend that much money, we’ve got a couple of other picks that may float your boat – just don’t expect the same high-quality performance out of them that you’ll get from the other two.